bu7maydAbdu/TxCii/README.md

 # TxCii
-TxCii is a simple text to binary converter , you can put any sentence and it wil convert it immediately to machine language **Live Demo** : https://txcii.herokuapp.com/
+TxCii is a simple text to binary converter , you can put any sentence and it wil convert it immediately to machine language <br>
+**Live Demo** : https://txcii.herokuapp.com/